aaronchantrill/Naomi_mimic3_tts/readme.md

 # Mimic 3 Text to Speech

-This plugin uses the [Mimic 3](https://mycroft.ai/mimic-3/) text to speech module to convert text into Naomi's spoken responses.
+This plugin uses the Mycroft [Mimic 3](https://mycroft.ai/mimic-3/) text to speech module to convert text into Naomi's spoken responses.

 This is a system with an amazing number of voices which are further subdivided into speakers.